Drassil/git-wiki-theme/docs/digital-ocean-video-tutorial.md

 ```
 cmake ../ -DCMAKE_INSTALL_PREFIX=$HOME/azeroth-server/ -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++ -DTOOLS=0 -DSCRIPTS=1
 ```
-- Now we compile AzerothCore - this can take some time, depending on the number of cpu cores your Droplet has.
-This tutorial is based on the 4 cpu core Droplet.
+- Now we compile AzerothCore - this can take some time depending on the number of CPU cores your Droplet has.
+This tutorial is based on the 4 CPU core Droplet, which compiles in about 8 minutes.
 Enter the following command to compile the core and place the assembled items in their new home:
 ```
 MTHREADS=`grep -c ^processor /proc/cpuinfo`; MTHREADS=$(($MTHREADS + 2));
 make -j $MTHREADS;
 make install -j $MTHREADS;
 ```
+- After the terminal says `make install -j $MTHREADS` after compiling, hit 'Return' or 'Enter' on your Keyboard to install and finish the compiling process.

 #### Data Files
-- Let's navigate back to the home directory `cd`
+- As the `azcore` user, let's navigate back to the home directory `cd`
 - Now we need to go to the compile server folder `cd azeroth-server`
+- We need to make a folder for our data files and navigate to it `mkdir data;cd data`
 - Let's download the data files required. `curl https://wow.heyaapl.com/data.zip --output data.zip`
 - Let's unzip the main data directory `unzip data.zip`
-- We need to navigate to the data folder to continue unzipping the child folders `cd data`
-- No we will unzip all child zip files `unzip '*.zip'`

 #### Set up the server config files
 - Using SFTP, navigate to `/home/azcore/azeroth-server/etc` and download the authserver.conf.dist and worldserver.conf.dist to your local machine.